Finding Jobs in Your Local Area

 The best way to find jobs in your town or city is to use multiple strategies at once.
 Read below for a list of techniques to use to find a job in your area.
 While you might not use all of these strategies, pick the ones that are right for you.

-Check out job search engines.
-While job search engines will list jobs available nearly everywhere, you can do a search for jobs just in your local area.
+- Check out Job Search Engines: While job search engines will list jobs available nearly everywhere, you can do a search for jobs just in your local area.
 Try using your favorite online job search engine or job board's "Advanced Search" function to specify the zip code and/or mile radius you're willing to consider.
-You can try a large job search engine like Indeed.com, or check out a niche job site that fits your specific industry.
+You can try a large job search engine like Indeed, or check out a niche job site that fits your specific industry.

 You can also check out job boards that focus on specific companies.
 For example, LinkUp searches for jobs that are posted on company websites.
 Use the Advanced Search Option to find jobs by company, or find jobs within a particular location.

-Try local community boards.
-If Nextdoor.com isn't available yet in your neighborhood, it's likely coming soon.
-The site has more than 147,000 neighborhoods online, allowing this virtual community board of neighbors to communicate with others in their vicinity.
+- Try Community Boards: If Nextdoor.com isn't available yet in your neighborhood, it's likely coming soon.
+The site has many neighborhoods online, allowing this virtual community board of neighbors to communicate with others in their vicinity.
 While its primary goal is sharing useful information like “Can you recommend a good locksmith?” you'll also find local residents looking for employees for their businesses.

-Visit career fairs in your area.
-Check out career fairs in your local area.
+- Visit Career Fairs: Check out career fairs in your local area.
 Job fairs are a great way to do one-stop career shopping at a single event.
 Typically, the companies at a fair are based near the job fair location, so you are guaranteed to find local jobs.